 As a born and raised Dallasite, it's only fair that I occasionally play tourist in my own city.
 Many people think of Dallas as a ritzy, glamours place.
 One where everyone walks around with fake boobs and heart shaped lattes.
 While we do have our fair share of that, there is lots of down home goodness, a great night life, tons of outdoor activities, a cool music scene, family friendly, and unexplored pockets.

 So with that said, I wanted to give you some insight into what I think you should do if you have a few days in Dallas.
 I'm going to break this down for a long weekend, with a Thursday night arrival to give you a good idea of what to do, where to stay, eat, drink, and more in Dallas.
+P.S.
+Read this guide for the top things to do in Dallas!

 Below you can find a map of all the places discussed in this post: